npm/multi-fs/README.md

 For `readfile`, it will call `md5` and compare hashes, and then, if the results all match, it will read the actual file from the first client that returned an md5 hash.

+Calls to `writeFile` are atomic on all clients.
+It will write to a temporary file like `foo.txt.TMP.cafef00d` and then rename to `foo.txt` when finished.
+At this time, it does not attempt to clean up these tmp files on a failed write.

+### Stat Objects

+Because different systems represent file/directory stats differently, stat calls return a simple object with only `isFile` and `iDirectory` boolean members as the first argument.
+The original stat objects from the underlying systems are returned in the `data` argument.

 ## Streams